Definition:

 Performance Materiality Calculation:

-Calculation of the Performance materiality is on a percentage of materiality.
+Calculation of the Performance materiality is based on a percentage of materiality.
 However, arriving at that percentage is a subjective matter and depends on the following:

 - Prior year Misstatements